 Individuals receiving shares of restricted stock may make an election under Section 83(b) of the Code with respect to the shares.
-By making a "Section 83(b) election," the restricted stockholder elects to recognize compensation income with respect to the shares when the shares are received rather than at the time the forfeiture restrictions lapse.
-The amount of such compensation income will be equal to the fair market value of the shares when the restricted stockholder receives them (valued without taking the restrictions into account), less any amount paid for the shares, and the Company will be entitled to a corresponding deduction at that time.
-If a restricted stockholder makes a Section 83(b) election, the restricted stockholder will recognize no additional compensation income with respect to the shares when the forfeiture restrictions lapse.
-The restricted stockholder's tax basis in the shares with respect to which a Section 83(b) election is made will be equal to their fair market value when received by the restricted stockholder (valued without taking the restrictions into account), and the holding period for such shares begins at that time.
-If, however, the shares are subsequently forfeited, the restricted stockholder will be entitled to claim only a capital loss (and not an ordinary loss) with respect to the shares to the extent of the income recognized by the restricted stockholder upon the making of the Section 83(b) election.
-To make a Section 83(b) election, a restricted stockholder must file an appropriate form of election with the Internal Revenue Service and with the Company, each within 30 days after shares of restricted stock are received, and the restricted stockholder must also attach a copy of his or her election to his or her federal income tax return for the year in which the shares are received.
+By timely making a "Section 83(b) election," the stockholder elects to recognize compensation income with respect to the shares when the shares are received rather than at the time the forfeiture restrictions lapse.
+The amount of such compensation income will be equal to the fair market value of the shares on the date of grant (valued without taking the restrictions into account), less any amount paid for the shares, and the Company will be entitled to a corresponding deduction at that time.
+If a stockholder makes a Section 83(b) election, the stockholder will recognize no additional compensation income with respect to the shares when the forfeiture restrictions lapse.
+The stockholder's tax basis in the shares with respect to which a Section 83(b) election is made will be equal to their fair market value when received by the restricted stockholder (valued without taking the restrictions into account), less any amount paid for such shares, and the holding period for such shares begins on the date pf grant.
+If, however, the shares are subsequently forfeited, the stockholder will be entitled to claim only a capital loss (and not an ordinary loss) with respect to the shares to the extent of the income recognized by the stockholder upon the making of the Section 83(b) election.
+To make a Section 83(b) election, a stockholder must file an appropriate form of election with the Internal Revenue Service within 30 days after shares of restricted stock are granted, and the stockholder must also provide a copy of such Section 83(b) election to the Company.